Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Results

+Once the bulk region is defined, atoms with DV values below the lower threshold are identified as dumbbell-like interstitials (see Fig. S12 for clarification).
+The remaining atoms—those near vacancy pairs, non-dumbbell-aligned interstitials, and atoms belonging to the GB—are grouped as unidentified defects.
+While a more detailed classification based on specific reference DV values for each defect type is feasible, such analysis is not needed for the goals of this study.
+On the other hand, identification of single vacancies and void formation was performed using Voronoi-based tessellation methods, as implemented in OVITO and described in previous works \cite{Wyszkowska2025Nanoscale,Ustrzycka2024Atomistic}.
+This simple and robust method enables a quantitative estimation of local atomic volumes by dividing space into Voronoi polyhedra, thereby allowing detection of undercoordinated atoms and volumetric anomalies indicative of vacancy clusters or voids.
 Fig.~\ref{analysis-total_new2} shows DV distributions (left) and simulation cells (right) for the high density of introduced defects case, both at 300 K and 1000 K. Atoms are color coded by environment: SIAs (light purple), vacancies (orange), and unidentified defects (dark purple), with bulk atoms omitted for the sake of clarity.
 Two new "sheets" emerge: the lower one for SIAs and the upper one for the GB and unidentified defects.
 In Fig. S13 of Supplementary Note 7, a detailed comparison of the DV distributions for bulk, pristine GB, and defected GB, each thermalized at 300 K, is presented.
 At 300 K, all potentials exhibit similar distributions, though the EAM IP shows a slight “V” shape.
 The MLIP-W produces fewer SIAs and defects, resulting in fewer points in the 3D cell.
-The EAM potential behaves similarly, while the Tersoff potential, again, struggles to distinguish defects.
+The EAM potential behaves similarly, whereas configurations produced with the Tersoff potential, as previously stated in Subsection~\ref{subsec:migration_SIAs}, show substantial overlap between defect and thermally induced environments, making a clear defect identification difficult.
 At 1000 K, differences become more pronounced.
 The distribution found with the MLIP-W expands like in the bulk case, sharply reducing interstitials (by a factor of ten) and unidentified defects (by a factor of three) due to a broader bulk region filtering thermally vibrating atoms.
-The Tersoff IP shows an even steeper decline, from 4,129 defects at 300 K to only 185, as defects become indistinguishable from thermal noise.
-EAM behaves similarly to the MLIP-W but introduces a third “sheet”, suggesting additional defective regions.
+The Tersoff IP shows an even steeper decline, from 4,129 defects at 300 K to only 185, although these numbers should be interpreted cautiously.
+EAM behaves similarly to the MLIP-W but introduces a third “sheet,” suggesting additional defective regions, i.e., atoms whose local environments deviate from the bulk and differ from the previous defect environments observed at lower temperatures.
 It also retains twice as many SIAs as the MLIP-W (253 vs. 138), likely due to fewer migration events.